DONATE

 December 7, 2017

 Iranian officials are beginning to broach the previously taboo topic of religious discrimination in Iran.
 On the same day, two government officials publicly discussed discriminatory policies against Baha’is, one of Iran’s most severely persecuted minority faiths.
-“Today we have students being illegally ...
+“Today we have students being ...

 Reformist MPs Call on Science Ministry to Allow “Starred” Student Activists to Attend University